-We are happy to announce that Myra B. Cohen (Iowa State University, USA) will give the keynote speech in GI@ICSE 2023.
+We are happy to announce that we have two keynote speakers: Myra B. Cohen (Iowa State University, USA) and Sebastian Baltes (SAP, University of Adelaide)

 Prof. Cohen is a full professor at Iowa State University (USA), where she holds the Lanh and Oanh Nguyen Chair in Software Engineering in the Department of Computer Science.
 She is head of Iowa State’s LaVA-Ops, Laboratory for Variability-Aware Assurance and Testing of Organic Programs.
 As well as genetic improvement, her research covers software testing of highly-configurable software, SBSE, applications of combinatorial designs (CIT), and the synergy between systems and synthetic biology and software engineering.
 She has served on many software engineering conferences, including this year as the Technical Briefings-track chair of ICSE 2023.

 It’s all in the Semantics: When are Genetically Improved Programs Still Correct?